Turan Ammo Review: Turkey's Hit or Miss FMJ

 What’s the difference between M855, M193, and SS109?

 M855, M193, and SS109 are the military designations for standard issue 5.56 NATO ammunition.
-M855 and SS109 are the same, loaded with a 62-grain mild steel core penetrator bullet.
-The names are different due to military designations, M855 is the U.S. military name for the round while NATO countries call it SS109.
-M193 5.56 NATO ammo is loaded with a lighter 55-grain full metal jacket round.
+M855 and SS109 are the same (although the latter’s tip isn’t painted green).
+Both are loaded with a 62 grain mild steel core penetrator bullet.
+The names are different due to military designations.
+M855 is the U.S. military name for the round, while other NATO countries call it SS109.
+The 5.56 M193 cartridge is loaded with a lighter 55 grain full metal jacket projectile, which does not contain steel.

 Is Turan’s M855 ammo armor piercing?

 No. Contrary to popular belief, M855 ammo is not armor-piercing.
-Rather, it’s capable of penetrating barriers that M193 can’t.
-Because M193 has a softer projectile than the steel-core M855, it won’t penetrate as well as M855.
+Rather, it’s capable of reliably penetrating barriers that M193 cannot.
+Because the M193 lacks the M855’s partial steel core, it won’t penetrate as well as.
 But that doesn’t mean that M855 is armor-piercing.
-It just pierces common objects better.
+It just pierces common barriers more effectively.

 Can I use the 9mm Parabellum and 9mm Luger interchangeably?

 Absolutely!
-The 9mm Parabellum and 9mm Luger ammo are the exact same round (just with different names and excluding variations in bullet weight or design).
-They have identical specs and are compatible with the same 9mm handguns (everything from Glock to Sig Sauer, etc.).
+The 9mm Parabellum and 9mm Luger are the exact same round, just with different name).
+They have identical specs and are compatible with the same 9mm handguns (everything from Glock to SIG Sauer, etc.).

 Is Turan 9mm ammo good for self-defense?

-No, full metal jacket bullets are not ideal for self-defense due to the risk over-penetration.
-If you’re looking for low-cost personal defense 9mm ammo, get a high-quality jacketed hollow point round like the Sellier & Bellot 115-grain JHP (Jacketed Hollow Point) or Fiocchi 115-grain JHP.
-These rounds are designed for semi-automatic handguns and it’s specifically designed for self-defense.
+No. Full metal jacket bullets are not ideal for self-defense, partly due to the risk over-penetration.
+If you’re looking for low-cost personal defense 9mm ammo, get a jacketed hollow point round like Sellier & Bellot 115 grain JHP or Fiocchi 115 grain JHP.
+These rounds are designed for self-defense.

-No. At the time of writing, Turan doesn’t make .45 ACP or any handgun ammo outside of 9mm.
+No. At the time of writing, Turan doesn’t make 45 ACP or any other handgun ammo outside of 9mm.
 However, the company has been expanding over the past few years, so perhaps it will produce more calibers in the future.

 Parting Shots

-Overall, Turan ammo is great if you want low-cost ammunition that may or may not fire.
+Turan is great if you want low-cost ammunition that may or may not fire.
 We wouldn’t recommend it for serious shooting activities like hunting or personal defense.
 We also wouldn’t invest in Turan as our go-to bulk ammo before trying it in all of our rifles and 9mm handguns.
-Solely because it doesn’t have a great reputation.

-Fortunately, low-cost FMJs are pretty easy to find here in the U.S. and you aren’t without numerous options.
-If someone gives you a case of Turan ammo, we wouldn’t turn it down.
-But there are far more reasonable options available.
+Fortunately, low-cost FMJ ammo is pretty easy to find in the U.S. You’re never without numerous options.
+If someone gives you a case of Turan ammo, don’t turn it down, but there are far more preferable options available.